SirLich/sapiens-creative-mode/readme.md

 ### Features
  - A 'Creative Mode' UI where you could toggle on building, digging, and ui toggles, as well as unlock all skills
- - 'Simply' instant building, which just built with a single preset resource type
+ - 'Simple' instant building, which just built with a single preset resource type
  - A selection of 'cheat' commands, exposed via the sapiens `/lua` console

 ### Limitations